keboola/connection-docs/extractors/other/pingdom/index.md

 This extractor helps you import data from [Pingdom](https://www.pingdom.com/).

-Pingdom is a service for monitoring the uptime and performance of your websites and web applications.
+Pingdom is a service for monitoring the uptime and performance of your servers, websites and web applications.

 ## Configure Extractor
 Before you start, have a working Pingdom account and get a Pingdom API Key.